notjames/jimconn-shell/projects/covid/README.md

 # Obvious conclusions
 The only conclusion I can make so far is that the numbers between the sources don't add up...at all.
 By "add up," I don't mean mathematically.
-I mean logically.
-The numbers between the sources don't match up.
-The numbers in these sources don't match up to what we're told in the media.
+I mean logically. **The numbers between the API sources don't seem to match up**.
+These numbers don't match up to what we're told by the media.
 Things just aren't adding up.
 So, I need to research that more.

+These mismatches cause me to be very leary.

 # Notes
   * These numbers represent the United States only!